Coined Cuisine

 Shani W.

 Oven-roasting a full head of garlic is the key to these Roasted Garlic Red Skin Mashed Potatoes!
-Make tonight's dinner simple and tasty with this side dish.
+Make tonight's dinner simple and tasty with this easy side dish.

 Print Recipe Pin Recipe

-Prep Time 40 minutes mins
+Prep Time 8 minutes mins

-Cook Time 31 minutes mins
+Cook Time 40 minutes mins

 Course Dinner

-Servings 4 servings
+Servings 8 servings

-Calories
+Calories 214 kcal

 Ingredients

-• 1 count whole head of garlic
+• 1 count large head of garlic or 2 small heads

-• 1 ½ tablespoon extra-virgin olive oil
+• 1 tablespoon extra-virgin olive oil

-• 1 ½ pounds red potatoes quartered
+• 2 pounds red potatoes quartered

-• 2 tablespoon salted butter
+• 3 tablespoons salted butter

-• ⅓ cup heavy cream
+• ⅔ cup heavy cream

-• salt + black pepper to taste
+• 1 teaspoon black pepper

 Instructions

-• Cut a small slice off of the top of the garlic head.
-Set on top of a sheet of aluminum foil and drizzle with olive oil (and optional flaky salt.)
+Set them on top of a sheet of aluminum foil and drizzle with olive oil.

 No need to preheat the oven!

-• Wash and cube the red potatoes.
-In a large pot, add potatoes and cover them completely with water.
+Add the potatoes to a large Dutch oven and cover them completely with water.

-• Sprinkle some salt in the pot, and bring the water to a boil.
-Cook for about 20 minutes until potatoes easily slide off of a fork when pierced.
+Cook for about 20 minutes or until potatoes easily slide off of a fork when pierced.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.